Staged Update

 - Stage status: Progress and timing for each stage

-- After-stage task status: Approval and wait task progress
+- After-stage task status: Post-stage approval and wait task progress

 Use kubectl describe to view detailed status: